False Indigo

 - Is False Indigo good for the Colorado Front Range?

-- Yes.
-False Indigo is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, False Indigo is a well-suited perennial for Colorado's Front Range.

 - How big does False Indigo get?